tobias-sava/computer-science-notebook/README.md

 Created on 01/01/2025

-This digital notebook is dedicated to documenting my journey learning CS.
+<h1>This digital notebook is dedicated to documenting my journey learning CS.</h1>

 Resources used: